Synthetic Controls for Experimental Design: Synthetic Control Designs

 The second goal of the experimenter is to choose $v_1,\ldots, v_J$ such that

 or, alternatively,

 If equations \eqref{equation:match0p} or \eqref{equation:match0t} hold, a weighted average of outcomes for the units in the donor pool reproduces the average outcome without treatment for the entire population of $J$ units (equation \eqref{equation:match0p}), or for the units selected for treatment (equation \eqref{equation:match0t}).
-As in the previous case with treated outcomes, it is not feasible to directly choose $v_1, \ldots, v_J$ so that equations \eqref{equation:match0p} or \eqref{equation:match0t} are satisfied.
-Below we propose a variety of methods to approximate either (\ref{equation:match0p}) or (\ref{equation:match0t}) based on predictors observed at $T_0$ of $Y_{jt}^N$ for $t>T_0$.
+Like in the previous case with treated outcomes, it is not feasible to directly choose $v_1, \ldots, v_J$ so that equation \eqref{equation:match0p} or \eqref{equation:match0t} is satisfied.
+Instead, we propose a variety of methods to approximate either (\ref{equation:match0p}) or (\ref{equation:match0t}) based on predictors of $Y_{jT_0+1}^N, \ldots, Y_{jT}^N$.